Osman-Fatih-Cakir/OpenGLRenderer/README.md

 Techniques that I used so far:
 - Deferred shading
-- Shadowmaps for directional and point lights
+- Point light
+- Directional light
+- Shadows for all light types (shadow map)
 - Load objects with assimp
 - Normal map
+- Forward rendering

 Note:
 In this project, my goal is to build a renderer using OpenGL.
 I will try to learn and implement common realtime computer graphics techniques.